Jokosann/LightBox-Css130823/README.md

-# Personal Portofolio
+# Light Box

 A brief description of what this project does and I used HTML and CSS to create an light box but we haven't made it responsive yet. and this is my first project 😊😂

 ## Srceenshot